houseform/houseform/docs/comparison.md

       content: Compare HouseForm to Other Libs
   - - meta
     - property: og:description
-      content: Compare HouseForm to other form libraries such as Formik, React Hook Form, and React Final Form.
+      content: Compare HouseForm to other form libraries such as Formik and React Hook Form.
 ---

 # Comparison Against Other Form Libraries

-> This section is still being written.
+We know that we're not the only choice in the React ecosystem for form validation libraries.
+Let's compare HouseForm to some of the other popular libraries.

 ## HouseForm vs. [Formik](https://formik.org/)